qingyingchen/CUTTag_bias_benchmarking/README.md

 # CUTTag_bias_benchmarking<br />
 ## /Data_Collection<br />
+Collect GSM data and convert them to fastq files.
    ***GSM2sra.sh***: a linux shell file to convert GSM identifier to srr identifier, then download .sra files.<br />
    ***fetch_SRA_new.py***: a python file to fetch sra identifier from a known list of GSM identifes.<br />
    ***sra2fastq_new.py***: a python file to convert .sra files to .fastq files.<br />